xeon1989/Proton-X50-APK-Installer-ATLAS/README.md

 # What is this?

-The script to install app on Proton X50 IHU for all model.
+The script to install apps on Proton X50 IHU for all model.

 Following apps are included.